-Asia markets slip as virus outbreaks mute hopes for rebound
+Global stocks slip as virus outbreaks dim hopes for rebound

 “Investors continue to look past the sustained pickup in new infections in the southern part of the U.S. as well as other parts of the world like Israel, but a sustained influx of downbeat reports could change sentiment,” their report said.

-The fallout from the pandemic has sent financial earnings plunging at many Asian companies, including giant Japanese exporters like Toyota Motor Corp.
+The fallout from the pandemic has sent earnings plunging at many Asian companies, including giant Japanese exporters like Toyota Motor Corp.
 Their recovery is not expected until overseas consumption picks up.

 Daily confirmed infection cases have not fallen in Tokyo, exceeding 100 in recent days.
 The Japanese government is still pushing for events and businesses to open gradually with social distancing restrictions in place to keep growth going.